darklang/docs/docs/tutorials/freshdesk.md

 ![assets/freshdesk/image6.png](assets/freshdesk/image6.png)

-Create a datastore that contains all of the fields you want to save from your tickets - you can see all of your options in [Freshdesk’s API documentation](https://developers.freshdesk.com/api/#view_a_ticket).
+Create a datastore that contains all of the fields you want to save from your tickets--you can see all of your options in [Freshdesk’s API documentation](https://developers.freshdesk.com/api/#view_a_ticket).

 ![assets/freshdesk/image9.png](assets/freshdesk/image9.png)